Seirdy/func-analysis/README.md

 - The function to be analyzed

 Special points include zeros, critical numbers, extrema, and points of inflection.
-Calculating these is possible when given the number of points wanted.
+It's possible to calculate these when given the number of points wanted.

 Optional data can be provided to improve precision and performance.
 Such